po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Deploy.md

 # Deploy with Heroku and MongoDB Atlas

-This guide walks you through the steps needed to deploy your application to Heroku with a MongoDB database using MongoDB Atlas.
+This guide walks you through the steps required to deploy your application to Heroku with a MongoDB database using MongoDB Atlas.

 If you don't yet have a MongoDB Atlas account, please see [Set Up MongoDB Atlas](./MongoAtlas-Setup.md) before you proceed.